Simple 15-Minute Diabetic Recipes Anyone Can Make

 Fast food can be tricky for those with diabetes, but it’s possible to make better choices.
 Here are a few tips on what you can order:

-Grilled Chicken Sandwich:
+Grilled Chicken Sandwich (skip mayo):

 Skip the mayo and opt for mustard or a small amount of olive oil-based dressing.